-Lomi Lomi has a long tradition passed down through generations by the original inhabitants of pre-Polynesian Hawai’i.
-Healing arts and other crafts were deeply integrated into the day-to-day life of communities.
-Those with an expertise in specific area of any trade were called kahunas.
+Lomi Lomi has long tradition passed down through the generations by the original inhabitants of pre-Polynesian Hawaii.
+Healing arts and other crafts were deeply integrated into the daily life of the community.
+The experts in a particular trade were called kahunas.

-Lomi Lomi means to massage, knead, press, rub and there is a variety of styles that spread around the Western World and are being taught over time.
-The work I offer (Kahuna Bodywork or Romi Kaparere) comes from the teachings of Abraham Kawai’i and Nā Pua ‘Olohe.
-The man and kahuna, who introduced the style based on lomi commonly practiced in his family and his own experience with breath, movement, focus and energy (1).
+Lomi Lomi means “to massage, to knead, to press, to rub” and there is a great variety of styles that have spread into the Western world and are cultivated.
+The work I offer is known as Lomi Lomi Nui, Kahuna Bodywork or Romi Kaparere and comes from the teachings of Abraham Kawai’i and Nā Pua ‘Olohe.
+“A man and kahuna who introduced this style based on the lomilomi commonly practised in his family and his own experiences with breath, movement, focus and energy.”
+(1)

-It is legitimate to say, that Hawaiian bodywork transcends massage as it addresses the complexity of human being with all his physical and psychological aspects as well as spiritual nature.
-Lomi Lomi aims to achieve physical and mental balance by dealing with what is now.
-While there is massage given on the body, it is the consciousness and focus both of giver and receiver that plays the crucial role in the process of release.
+It is legitimate to say that Hawaiian bodywork goes beyond massage, as it addresses the complexity of the human being with all their physical and psychological aspects as well as their spiritual nature.
+The key role in Lomi Lomi session play an absolute attention and focus of the practitioner on who (and what) the client is in the moment.

-Lomi Lomi is an invitation to look inside in search for happiness as well as taking full responsibility of life.
-And here Abraham Kawai’i’s words come in handy: “Life is beautifully horrible and horribly beautiful.
+The basic principle of Lomi Lomi is sympathy, sympathy for everything that exists.
+Lomi Lomi is an invitation to look within ourselves and to take full responsibility for our well-being.
+And this is where the words of Abraham Kawai’i come in handy: “Life is beautifully horrible and horribly beautiful.
 But there are a million beautiful moments in each day that keep it from being a waste”.

-(1) Recommended reading: “Abraham Kawai’i.
+(1) “Abraham Kawai’i.
 A brief story of the man, the kahuna and kahuna bodywork”.
 Tamara Hrehorczak-Stephens